-Most people experiencing pain report worse symptoms at night.
+Most people who experience persistent pain report worse symptoms at night.

-If you’ve ever experienced any sort of prolonged pain, from a bad toothache, to bursitis, to fibromyalgia or any of the other myriad causes, you may have noticed that you experience more discomfort after the sun goes down.
-There are many reasons behind this, and the phenomenon is still being researched.
+If you’ve ever experienced any sort of prolonged pain, you may have noticed that you experience more discomfort after the sun goes down.
+There are many reasons behind this, and researchers are still investigating this phenomenon today.

 There are fewer distractions at night.